Telenet: Internal network technology

+The main internal protocol was a proprietary variant on X.75; Telenet also ran standard X.75 gateways to other packet switching networks.

 Accessing the network

 Basic asynchronous access

 Users could use modems on the Public Switched Telephone Network to dial TAC ports, calling either from "dumb" terminals or from computers emulating such terminals.
 Organizations with a large number of local terminals could install a TAC on their own site, which used a dedicated line, at up to 56 kbit/s, to connect to a switch at the nearest Telenet location.
 Dialup modems supported had a maximum speed of 1200 bit/s, and later 4800 bit/s.

 For example, a customer in NYC could dial into the local number, then type in a command similar to:

 which would connect (that "c") them to a computer system designated as number "555" located in the same vicinity as the standard telephone "area code" 301.

 One significant customer was an early (what would now be called) internet service provider The Source which had their equipment in Mclean, Va.
 Telenet offered a much lower nighttime rate when there were few corporate customers, and this let The Source set up a modestly priced offering to tens of thousands of customers.
 Another prominent customer in the 1980s was Quantum Link (now AOL).